MicrosoftDocs/power-automate-docs/articles/desktop-flows/inputs-outputs-desktop.md

 1. Once your inputs are created, you can click on next to use them in a recording.

 >[!TIP]
->You can use the **CTRL+ALT+L** key combination to insert text that you can pass to or from the application being used in the UI flow.
+>You can use the **CTRL+ALT+L** key combination to insert text that you can pass to or from the application being used in the Windows recorder (V1) flow.
 This key combination works for sensitive, static, output, and input text.

 ## Use inputs to pass information to the application